idqdq/zabbix-recipes/juniper-rpm-template/README.md

-If you have a Juniper network gears and want to monitor some SLAs over your network links you probably come up with an RPM (Real time performance monitoring) solution
+If you have any Juniper network gears and want to monitor some SLAs over your network links you probably come up with an RPM (Real time performance monitoring) solution

 This template will help you to transmit RPM values from a Juniper devices to Zabbix